July 21, 2021 by Siobhan Climer, Mishaal Khan and Kim Morgan

 Let’s break down IT strategy into its oldest, most comprehensive buckets: people, process, and technology.

-You can’t do it alone.
+The IT department can’t do it alone.
 While IT is often the driver of cyber resiliency, you need to have the CEO and your leadership team on board.
+Secure buy-in from all department heads before you deploy your strategy, and treat this issue as a company-wide initiative.

 Build a team